codeaucafe/DataDavD/README.md

 ### 👋 Hey there friend, my name is **David Dansby**.
 Sometimes I go by DataDavd or datadavd online.
 I am an autodidactic (i.e. self-taught) software engineer at Atlassian working to ensure Bitbucket data is secure.
 I have a strong passion for secure data processing systems, Python, Go, mechanical keyboards, and rare single-origin coffee brewed using simple pour-over methods.

 ### 💪 I’m currently working at Atlassian as a Backend Software Engineer on the Bitbucket Data Privacy and Security team.
-Previously, I was a data engineer on the Data Analytics and Engineering team at Atlassian that owned the core data pipelines (we typically ingested 500GB+ of data each day into our pipelines).
+Previously, I was a data engineer on the Data Analytics and Engineering team at Atlassian that owned the core data pipelines (we typically ingested 500GB+ of data each day into our pipelines; and processed even more!!!).

 ### :computer: Since I just started on a new team I may not be as active on GitHub for the next couple months as I move fast to get up to speed with my new team's projects, tooling, and processes